SAP-samples/abap-platform-rap640/exercises/ex2/README.md

 ## You will learn
-- How to create an ABAP package on tier 1 (superpackage: `ZLOCAL`),
 - How to create a database table
 - How to generate a transactional UI service
 - How to enhance the behavior definition of a data model